yohanym95/Food-Go/README.md

 # Food-Go

-This repository has UI for food delivery application with its basic funtions.
+Food delivery application with its basic funtions.